 After wiping it down a few times because it was pretty soapy, I learned a little bit goes a long way.
 This product is concentrated.

 I hope you are ready for this journey.
 Cause I couldn’t stop there, and over the course of a few months, I began cleaning and spraying as much as I could.
 I have a few pictures of some things and will start taking more to use this spray even more.
 But for now, let’s continue my journey to secret cleaning tips using Dawn Powerwash Spray, shall we?

 Next, I decided what it would look like to use it on my kitchen cabinets and handles.
 I mean, if you have never cleaned your kitchen cabinet handles, you are in for a surprise.
 This is one of the top areas that most people forget to clean.

-Both my stove, the kitchen cabinets, and handles will tend to develop a layer of grease as I go through my normal cooking routine.
+Both my stove, kitchen cabinets, and handles will tend to develop a layer of grease as I go through my normal cooking routine.
 And so I sprayed the dawn platinum sprayed onto the cabinets directly.
-And on to my the handles of the cabinets and let it sit for a few minutes.
+And on to the handles of the cabinets and let it sit for a few minutes.

 And within a few minutes, you could see the grease yet again just falling off, making it so much easier for me to be able to wipe my cabinets.

 After being wiped down and rinsed off, the handles were shiny again, and the metal felt clean against the skin.
 Yeah, I am that person that gets satisfaction from cleaning.
 But hey, it works for your benefit.
 Cause I get to share it with you.

 *Update 12/1/2022 – I changed the hardware on my kitchen cabinets, and I wouldn’t use this on them as they are a different kinda metal.
 If you keep scrolling, you will see things I have found not to be good fits.
 SO BE CAREFUL!!!

 Also, I have refinished my cabinets, so I no longer use them as they are now painted.